hemml/OMGlib/README.md

 ### Browser-side macros

 Browser-side macros are called while code is compiled to JS and must be evaluated on the browser side.
 So, if you are use such macros while the `omg::*local-compile*` is set to `T` (by default), JSCL will parse the code and execute code of each macro in the browser, get the results and finish the compilation using them.
 This means that while local compilation is enabled, macro expansion will be rather expensive, especially, if you are using recursive macros.
+Also, all of the macro output must be transferred from the browser to the host, so you cannot use just `(gensym)` to generate temporary symbols, they are must be interned to be properly transferred.
+Intern all of your symbols manually or just use helper function `(gensym2)` from OMGUI package.

 ### Browser-side variables and parameters